Main Content

 net = addInputLayer(net, inputLayer1, Initialize=true);

 The importNetworkFromPyTorch function generates custom layers for the PyTorch layers that the function cannot convert to built-in MATLAB layers or functions.
 For more information, see Algorithms.
-The software saves the automatically generated custom layers to the +mnasnet1_0 package in the current folder and the associated functions to the +ops subpackage.
-To see the custom layers and associated functions, inspect the package.
+The software saves the automatically generated custom layers to the +mnasnet1_0 namespace in the current folder and the associated functions to the +ops inner namespace.
+To see the custom layers and associated functions, inspect the namespace.

 You can also find the indices of the generated custom layers by using the findCustomLayers helper function.
 Display the custom layers.